pretix/pretix/doc/api/resources/discounts.rst

 condition_apply_to_addons                boolean                    If ``true``, the discount applies to add-on products as well,
                                                                     otherwise it only applies to top-level items.
-The discount never applies to bundled products. condition_min_count                      integer                    The minimum number of matching products for the discount to be activated. condition_min_value                      money (string)             The minimum value of matching products for the discount
+The discount never applies to bundled products. condition_ignore_voucher_discounted      boolean                    If ``true``, the discount does not apply to products which have been discounted by a voucher. condition_min_count                      integer                    The minimum number of matching products for the discount to be activated. condition_min_value                      money (string)             The minimum value of matching products for the discount